-Westlake Dermatology & Cosmetic Surgery is the leading provider of Voluma in Austin and Houston.
+Westlake Dermatology & Cosmetic Surgery is the leading provider of Voluma Austin, Houston, and Dallas.

 One of the most common signs of facial aging is the loss of volume in the cheek area.
 Juvederm Voluma™ XC is the first and only hyaluronic acid (HA) based dermal filler approved by the FDA to instantly increase the volume of the cheeks.
 The natural-looking results of Voluma last up to two years with optimal treatment.
 Voluma is available at all Westlake Dermatology & Cosmetic Surgery locations.

 Juvderm Voluma is the newest addition to the Juvederm Hyaluronic Acid (HA) family of products.
 Voluma is an injectable dermal filler that helps to add volume to facial tissue, restoring a smooth and more youthful appearance and can be used to correct many common signs of aging including: